Published on Monday 5 December 2016 02:20

 Equipment levels include most of the usual features you'd expect in a car of this price.
 Even entry-level SE models feature ABS, traction control, Subaru Vehicle Dynamics Control (SVDC), front, side, curtain and knee airbags, 17-inch alloy wheels, daytime LED running lights and automatic air conditioning as standard.There are also features like cruise control, a rear-view camera, Bluetooth functionality and USB/iPod connectivity.
 Meanwhile, top-of-the-range SE Premium models also come with a sunroof, Keyless Smart Entry, push-button start, leather seats and satellite navigation.
 All models are fitted with roof rails.
 Plus across the range, family buyers will be reassured by the award of a EuroNCAP five star rating.

 Cost of Ownership

-The crossover genre is one that Subaru ought to excel at.
+The Crossover genre is one that Subaru ought to excel at.
 All the ingredients are already in place.
 The company can draw upon a long tradition of rugged, multi purpose all-wheel drive cars.
-Where it needs to up its game is in packaging and presenting this clever engineering in a way that's accessible and appealing to mainstream customers.
-The XV is a very creditable effort.
+The issue though in this segment is all about packaging and presenting this clever engineering in a way that's accessible and appealing to mainstream customers.
+With the XV, most of this is now sorted.
 It looks good, it's a reasonable size, it drives well and it will undoubtedly be very reliable.